kousuke-nakano/jQMC/examples/example01/README.md

 > Hamiltonian data is saved in hamiltonian_data.h5.
 ```

-The generated `hamiltonian_data.chk` is a wavefunction file with the `jqmc` format. `-j2` specifies the initial value of the two-body Jastrow parameter and `-j3` specifies the basis set (`ao`:atomic orbital or `mo`:molecular orbital) for the three-body Jastrow part.
+The generated `hamiltonian_data.chk` is a wavefunction file with the `jqmc` format. `-j2` specifies the initial value of the two-body Jastrow parameter and `-j3` specifies the basis set (`ao`:atomic orbital or `mo`:molecular orbital) for the three-body Jastrow part; `ao` has several choices, so please refer to the command-line reference for the available options.

 You can see the content of `hamiltonian_data.h5` by `jqmc-tool`